Appendix 4: Generating orders

 1. We therefore record, in the Project management function (GESPJM), a material task for the crane tower elements with a quantity of eight 5-meter tower-elements:

-2. Project management (GESPJM)
+Project management (GESPJM)

 1. Rerun the MRP processing function (FUNMRPG).

-2. MRP will regard the "replanning rule".
-According to the current setting Messages only we expect MRP to create a new suggestion for a work order for the remaining quantity of 1 unit and as an alternative, a suggestion to increase the quantity of the existing order from 7 to 8.
+MRP will regard the "replanning rule".
+According to the current setting Messages only, we expect MRP to create a new suggestion for a work order for the remaining quantity of 1 unit and as an alternative, a suggestion to increase the quantity of the existing order from 7 to 8.
 However in this case the orders are related to a project task.
 MRP therefore acts as if set to Simulation mode and only creates a suggestion to increase the quantity of the existing WO.
-This ensures the 1:1 relationship between the project demand and the WO which covers the demand is maintained.
+This ensures that the 1:1 relationship between the project demand and the WO that covers the demand is maintained.
 The results of the run are displayed in the Enterprise planning function (FUNGBENCH).

-In Enterprise Planning now we find the project-demand MTF and the suggestion to increase the quantity of the previously created WO from 7 to 8:
+In Enterprise Planning now, we find the project-demand MTF and the suggestion to increase the quantity of the previously created WO from 7 to 8:

 Enterprise planning (FUNGBENCH)